esadakcam/MarineTrafficScraper/README.md

 python main.py --p 0 --lat-min 40.83 --lat-max 40.875 --lon-min 29.233 --lon-max 29.292
 ## To test the data transmiting over UDP while the main script is running:
 python test_receive.py

-# NOTE:
-If you want to fetch data using Selenium, uncomment fetch/Scrapper.py line 145